Devotics/heatzy-home-hassistant/README.md

 ## Installation

-To register the heatzy component to Home Assistant, copy the `climate` folder from this repository to your Home Assistant `custom_components` folder.
+To register the heatzy component to Home Assistant, copy the `heatzy` folder from this repository to your Home Assistant `custom_components` folder.
 The following commands assume that your Home Assistant folder is located in `~/.homeassistant/custom_components`:

 ```bash